northox/2sshfp/README.md

 ## description

-This is a really basic script which sue ssh-keyscan output and convert them in SSHFP DNS records.
+This is a really basic script which use ssh-keyscan output and convert them in SSHFP DNS records.
 The famous sshfp tool already does this but still does not support ecdsa, i.e., ecdsa-sha2-nistp256.

 [draft-os-ietf-sshfp-ecdsa-sha2-00](http://tools.ietf.org/html/draft-os-ietf-sshfp-ecdsa-sha2-00)